Megane (film): Reception

 The film was featured at the 2008 Sundance Film Festival, where it was nominated for the Grand Jury Prize, and San Francisco International Film Festival.
 The International Federation of Film Critics awarded Megane with a Special Jury Mention in 2008, "[f]or the freshness and optimism of the comedy, that glides along at an unexpectedly serene pace."
 At the Berlin International Film Festival Megane won the Manfred Salzberger Award for "broadening the boundaries of cinema today."
 The film was also shown at the 2010 Nippon Connection film festival in Frankfurt, Germany and the 2011 Japanese Film Festival in Singapore.

 Reviews were mixed.
 John Anderson of Variety Magazine called the film "a vaguely magical, insistently modern fable that could become an arthouse hit", praising the film's acting, production values, and "extraordinarily confident direction."
 One professor of Japanese cinema called it "the perfect antidote to the trite 3D fare Hollywood's been throwing at us of late."
 However, not all reviews were so high-minded.
 The film received a 40 percent rating on Rotten Tomatoes.
 Nick Shager of Slant Magazine gave the movie one star out of four, calling it pretentious and "just about insufferable," and David Fear of Time Out called it "the cinematic equivalent of a rock-garden tchotchke sold as exotica to tourists."

-Megane has also achieved the status of art film and has been featured in various museum presentations, including at the Maison de la Culture du Japon in Paris and the Museum of Modern Art in New York.
+Megane has also achieved the status of art film and has been featured in various museum presentations, including at the Japanese cultural House in Paris (French: Maison de la culture du Japon à Paris) and the Museum of Modern Art in New York.